arshia-2010/Zynapse/README.md

-Zynapse – A responsive website clone built using HTML, CSS, JavaScript, and GSAP animations.
-I focused on smooth UI transitions across devices and structuring layouts for efficient animation control.
-(A work-in-progress where the challenge was handling breakpoints and animation timing.)
+Zynapse is a GSAP-powered animated website project I built to push myself beyond static designs.
+The idea was to replicate the smooth, interactive feel of gsap.com using HTML, CSS, JavaScript, and GSAP animations.
+The main challenge was balancing heavy animations with responsiveness, so the site still feels fluid on any screen.
+👉 It highlights my interest in UI/UX + performance-driven coding.